-Based on the insights from our characterization (Section~\ref{sec:char}), we design \emph{Chameleon}, an LLM inference serving system optimized for many-adapter environments.
-Chameleon is designed to address the unique challenges posed by the heterogeneity found in many-adapter serving systems, i.e. (1) \emph{the overheads and side-effects of adapters' weights loading} and (2) \emph{the increased tail latency in inference requests} due to inefficient request scheduling.
+Based on all the previous insights, we design \emph{Chameleon}, an LLM inference serving system optimized for many-adapter environments.
+Chameleon is designed to address the unique challenges posed by these environments: (1) the overheads and side-effects of loading the adapters' weights and (2) the increased request tail latency due to inefficient request scheduling.

-To address the first issue, Chameleon leverages underutilized GPU memory to implement a software-managed adapter cache (\emph{Chameleon Adapter Cache}).
-The cache stores the adapter's weights in GPU memory, removing the adapter loading off the inference request's critical path, and reducing the PCIe bandwidth usage.
-To improve the requests' tail latency, Chameleon uses a multi-queue non-preemptive scheduler that provides an express lane for short requests, while ensuring longer requests do not starve (\emph{Chameleon Scheduler}).
-The scheduler and the cache work synergistically, maximizing the system's throughput.
+To address the first issue, Chameleon uses underutilized GPU memory to implement a software-managed adapter cache.
+This \emph{Chameleon Adapter Cache} stores adapter weights in GPU memory, removing adapter loading off the critical path, and reducing PCIe bandwidth usage.
+To address the second issue, Chameleon uses a multi-queue non-preemptive scheduler that provides an express lane for short requests, while ensuring that no request starves.
+This \emph{Chameleon Scheduler} works synergistically with the Adapter Cache, maximizing system throughput.

-\textbf{Architecture Overview.} Figure \ref{fig:overview} overviews the Chameleon's architecture.
+Figure \ref{fig:overview} overviews the Chameleon architecture.
 To handle workload heterogeneity, Chameleon classifies all incoming requests based on their total size.
 Every request first goes through an output length predictor that estimates the number of output tokens \circleint{1}.
-We use an existing, open-source, predictor based on BERT proxy model~\cite{uServe}.
-The Chameleon scheduler combines this estimated output size with the known number of input tokens and the rank of the adapter required by the request to calculate a \emph{weighted request size (WRS)} \circleint{2}.
+We use an existing, open-source, predictor based on a BERT proxy model~\cite{uServe}.
+Then, the Chameleon scheduler combines this estimated output size with the known number of input tokens and the rank of the adapter required by the request to calculate a \emph{Weighted Request Size (WRS)} \circleint{2}.

-Chameleon uses WRS to categorize requests into classes, e.g. \emph{small}, \emph{medium} and \emph{large}, and admits them to different request queues \circleint{3}.
-Chameleon uses \emph{iteration-level scheduling} (Section~\ref{sec:background}), thus on every decode iteration it removes and adds requests to a batch.
-Importantly, at every iteration, Chameleon uses requests from all queues, while respecting their assigned quotas.
+Chameleon uses the WRS to categorize requests into classes, e.g., \emph{small}, \emph{medium}, and \emph{large}, and admit them to different request queues \circleint{3}.
+Chameleon uses iteration-level scheduling (Section~\ref{sec:background}) and, therefore, on every decode iteration, it can remove and add requests to a batch.
+Importantly, on every iteration, Chameleon tries to take requests from all queues, while respecting the queues' assigned quotas.
 Specifically, each queue is assigned some amount of GPU resources that the requests from that queue can consume at each iteration.